hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 1. #### Download the latest release:

    \
-   You can download the latest release using the official ISTIO repository or just copy the following command, which would do the same for you.
+   You can download the latest release using the official Istio repository or just copy the following command, which would do the same for you.

    **`curl -L https://istio.io/downloadIstio | sh -`**